Race Report: Whistler Ironman 70.3 Canada

 My goals for this race were to finish sub-12 (nowhere near with a time of 12hrs45mins) and to finish Top-5 in my age group.
 During the run, I had thought, ‘Well, no Top-5 finish for you!’, so I was delighted when I was told after the race I had finished fourth in my age group.
 To be honest that made my day, after being so disappointed in my run performance!
 But it is such an amazing and challenging event it was worth any pain and struggle I went through to be able to finish and enjoy it for the most part.

 Oh, and I did actually finish six minutes faster than two years ago too!

-I had said before the race that I wasn’t doing another one and thought during it there is no way I am going this again.
-But, surprise, surprise: I am now thinking – maybe just one more.
+I said before the race that I wasn’t doing another one.
+During, I thought there is no way I am going this again.
+But, surprise, surprise: I am now thinking – maybe just one more!
 Well, I’ve not achieved that sub 12hr goal yet and I am certain it’s achievable on the right day.

 Thanks so much to Kintec who have continued to support me over several years now – I truly appreciate this.

-To my amazing physio, David Terlicher, my wonderful RMT, Dave Watt, my Tri-club coaches Andrew Tuovinen and Paul Cross and all of my tri-club training buddies.
+Thank you yo my amazing physio, David Terlicher; my wonderful RMT, Dave Watt; my Tri-club coaches Andrew Tuovinen and Paul Cross; and all of my tri-club training buddies.
 Last but not least to my friends, supporters out on the course and the incredible volunteers.

 Kintec Race Team

 Want to learn more about an upcoming race in your area?
 Read race reports from fellow runners and learn more about the course!